trinib/AdGuard-WireGuard-Unbound-DNScrypt/README.md

 #
 ## Test VPN

-How do you know if WireGuard VPN is really working?
+How to know if WireGuard VPN is really working?

 For **windows** download Wireshark: https://www.wireshark.org/#download

-Once downloaded you can use the application to inspect your data packets where the protocol is set to the one used by WireGuard VPN.
+Once downloaded, use the application to inspect data packets where the protocol is set to the one used by WireGuard VPN.
 When a packet traffic is `encrypted`, it can be read  like this for example:
 <p align="center">
  <img src="https://i.imgur.com/Tn4M47R.jpg">

-For **android** you can use PCAPdroid: https://play.google.com/store/apps/details?id=com.emanuelef.remote_capture&hl=en&gl=US
+For **android** use PCAPdroid: https://play.google.com/store/apps/details?id=com.emanuelef.remote_capture&hl=en&gl=US

 You should see all connections `closed` and status showing all `DNS port 53` and not any TLS port 443 connections from all apps. (open and use apps for PCAPdroid to scan)